appsmithorg/appsmith/CONTRIBUTING.md

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.
 This ensures that your PR has the highest chances of getting merged in and avoids 2 contributors from working on the same issue.
-Also read our
+Read our
-[Code Contribution Guide](contributions/CodeContributionsGuidelines.md) to ensure your PR follows our community standards.
+[Code Contribution Guide](contributions/CodeContributionsGuidelines.md) for help getting started.